 Co-management group Ivujivik-Puvirnituq-UQAT

-Top: Virginie D. de la Chevrotière, research agent; Véronique Paul, research agent and Glorya Pellerin, URFDEMA program manager
+Top: Virginie D. de la Chevrotière, research agent; Véronique Paul, professor and Glorya Pellerin, URFDEMA program manager

 Inuit members of the co-management group of certificate programs for Inuit teachers

 Passa Mangiuk, Teacher - Nuvviti

 Birth of a partnership